 Exploration – Insight and wisdom require us to explore ideas across religions, and by helping our communities to see one another as aspects of a deeper story that includes all of us.

 Pilgrimage – Insight and wisdom require grit and good listening.
 We uphold local communities’ commitments to teaching from a core of all life as irreplaceable, essential, and a gift to respect and love.

 Destination — We have multiple destinations for our lives and within the lives of others.
 Some of these are known to us.
 Others are not.
 We hope that the resources we offer assist all of us as we discover, explore and pilgrimage toward the destinations of our lives.

 Just as our deepest discoveries in life are provided through the love and encouragement of others, the Religica site is not about what we do, but rather about what we’ve been given.
 We are committed to giving forward to assist the discoveries of others.

 We are an internationally based team of colleagues and friends.
 We create podcasts, blogs and additional resources.
 And, we create these resources to be free and without an online paywall.
 That means that every spoken and written word, every resource, is meant to be accessible to you, available to your community, and open to the world.

 What we create is of three kinds: First, our podcasts are focused on the wisdom of our guest.
 Typically, these podcasts are short (not more than 15 minutes), packed with insight, and are used as prompts for deeper conversation.
-Second, we host bloggers who write on a rich array of subjects and across difference.
+Second, we host bloggers who write on a rich array of subjects and across differences.
 We aim to find the unique point in each writer, even as we accentuate the shared quest for depth.
-Third, we create resources in our Religica Response series, that are thematically specific (such as the Religica Response to a Changing Climate), available for use in local educational contexts, are hosted by Generation Z, and that provide opportunity for engagement on each and every page.
+Third, we create resources in our Religica Response series that are thematically specific (such as the Religica Response to a Changing Climate), available for use in local educational contexts, are hosted by Generation Z, and that provides the opportunity for engagement on each and every page.